Help your child learn how to stand and walk safely with crutches.

 This means that your child cannot put any weight on the hurt foot or leg.
 The arms, hands, crutches, and good foot are used to move about.
 Tell your child to:

 - Stand on the good foot.
 Hold the crutches against the side of the body.
-Squeeze them with using the arms and side of body.
+Squeeze them using the arms and side of body.

 - Move the crutches about one step in front, with the crutches out a little wider than his feet.
 Move the hurt leg forward with the crutches.